michalroots/michalroots.github.io/_posts/2021-10-15-the-red-caped-girl.md

 She wrote her name and phone number in my journal, after a short but beautiful moment of connection as our energies magnetically attracted each other, so we gravitated, more or less subconsciously, to this very square, in the middle of a capital city.

-These synergies and unexplicable gravitational pulls keep amazing me with abundant regularity.
+These synergies and inexplicable gravitational pulls keep amazing me with abundant regularity.
 How is it possible that I keep being in the exact right place in the exactly right time to experience a magical moment, which is increasingly hard to disregard as accidental or random?

 Whether it is or not, it doesn't matter.